IBM/ibm-spectrum-scale-csi/README.md

   | **GUI node** | required | do not install |
   | **NSD node** | required | optional |

-- Red Hat 7.6 (**kernel 3.10.0-957 or higher**) on Spectrum Scale nodes
+- Red Hat 7.6 (**kernel 3.10.0-957 or higher**) on IBM Spectrum Scale nodes

 - IBM Spectrum Scale version 5.0.4.1 is installed.

-- An IBM Spectrum Scale GUI is up and running on a Spectrum Scale node and a user is created and part of the `CsiAdmin` group
+- An IBM Spectrum Scale GUI is up and running on a IBM Spectrum Scale node and a user is created and part of the `CsiAdmin` group

   ```
   /usr/lpp/mmfs/gui/cli/mkuser <__username__> -p <__password__> -g CsiAdmin